Knights of Pen & Paper: Reception

-The iOS and Switch versions received "favorable" reviews, while the PC and Xbox One versions received "mixed or average reviews", according to the review aggregation website Metacritic.
+The iOS and Switch versions received "favorable" reviews, while the PC version received "mixed or average reviews", according to the review aggregation website Metacritic.

 Rich Stanton of Eurogamer called the iOS version a "rare case" in which such an "offbeat premise" is "executed with such winning aplomb that you can't help but be sucked in", and said that it made him interested in the real Dungeons & Dragons.
 Nick Tywalk of Gamezebo called it a "send up and tribute to old-school RPGs", with "witty writing".

 Sequels

 The game received a sequel called Knights of Pen & Paper 2, which was developed by Kyy Games and released in 2015.

 Galaxy of Pen & Paper, a table-top RPG based on science fiction rather than swords and sorcery, which was developed by Behold Studios once again, and released in 2017.

-Knights of Pen & Paper 3 will be released in March 2023.
+Knights of Pen & Paper 3 was released in March 2023.